Sign up to serve, study, and more

 You are welcome to make payments toward CIY between now and May 11th.
 The full $300 balance and all forms are due no later than May 11, 2018.
 To ensure you have a spot, please pay and register as early as possible.
 After the April 30th registration date there will likely be no extra availability.
 Any questions may be directed to Philip Wines at: firstname.lastname@example.org or 276-628-8659.
 You can register here.

-Join us at the Meadowview Campus for the Love of Strangers Workshop on Saturday, March 10th.
+Join us at the Abingdon campus for the Love of Strangers Workshop on Saturday, April 21st.
 This workshop is to help us understand that we all share the biblical responsibility of hospitality and God's expectation for us to love our community.
 This workshop is for everyone and by attending you are not obligating yourself to be on the hospitality team.
 Registration starts at 8:30 a.m., workshop begins at 9:00 a.m.
-Dave Hilman from Waypoint will be teaching the workshop.
+Dave Hileman from Waypoint Church Partners will be teaching the workshop.
 There is no cost for the workshop.
-For more information or to register, please visit the website, APP or here.
+Please register here, on the WHCC website or APP.

 If you are interested in learning more about the history, beliefs, practices, and missions of WHCC, then this class is for you.
-Pastors Paul, Roger, and Lee will be teaching a First Step Class on Sunday, March 18th.
+Pastors Paul, Roger, and Lee will be teaching a First Step class on Sunday, May 6th (Abingdon campus).
 A meal will be provided and childcare is available upon request.
 Class length is 2 hours.
 First Step serves as WHCC's membership class, however, taking First Step does not obligate you to membership.
-You can register here, on the APP or website.
+To register, visit the WHCC APP or register here.

-Mountain States Hospice is seeking compassionate, caring individuals who would like to bing love and care into the lives of the terminally ill and their families.
+Mountain States Hospice is seeking compassionate, caring individuals who would like to bring love and care into the lives of the terminally ill and their families.

 Training and flexible hours are available to work around your schedule.
 Volunteering for Hospice is a very rewarding experience.
 A small amount of your time would mean so much to a needing family!
 Volunteers can work in a Hospice office or sit with hospice patients in Washington County and Russell County.
 For more information or to sign up, please call or email Roger Phelps: email@example.com, phone: 276-628-8659.